RavensbourneWebMedia/Web-Design-principles/sessions/01/README.md

 * What is the relationship between what you see and what you make?
 What you make and how you are seen?

+# Team project

+### EyeBombing

+This **team project** is about *looking* and *creating images*.
+Looking at everyday objects and our surroundings with different eyes and using **photography** to frame them, so that others can see what we want them to see.

+All the project material is [here](../../projects/eye-bombing).

+Today:

+1. Form teams.
+* Start photographing objects around Ravensbourne.
+* Set up a GitHub repository for your team project.

+Between today and next week:

+1. Continue capturing images, both individually and as a team.
+* Edit images (optional).
+* Record your creative process in your blogs.

+Next week:

+1. Review your work in class
+* What have you made?
+* How can you improve it?

+Formative presentation (28.10):

+1. Present your work as a team, both process and results.
+* Reflect on what you learned from it.